On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Positivity and monotonicity: on the HLL-type schemes

 \subsection{An example with constant $B_{\parallel}$}

 As has been mentioned, varying $B_{\parallel}$ can be formally avoided if this component is defined at the interface (or midpoint) between two grid cells (or grid points).
 However, the effective values at cell centres may still not be constant.
 More importantly, even if $B_{\parallel}$ is indeed constant, or $\nabla\cdot\mathbf{B}$ is indeed zero, the positivity of numerical solutions may still be in question during time integration.
 To the authors' knowledge, only the Lax-Friedrichs flux has been proven to be positivity-preserving when solving multi-dimensional ideal MHD equations \cite{Wu_2018}.
-Here, we do not intend to prove or analyse the positivity-preserving property of the HLL-type schemes in general; we only aim to draw attention to potential issues.
+Here, we do not intend to prove or analyse the positivity-preserving property of {any HLL-type schemes.
+Instead, using the HLL approximation as an example, we show that numerical issues may still appear in a MHD Riemann solver when $B_{\parallel}$ is constant.}

 A simple example with the same geometrical conditions (location, coordinate, etc.) as in the last subsection is given.
 We assume that $B_x$, density $\varrho$, plasma pressure $p$, and one of the tangential velocity components, $v$, are constant.
 In addition, we have $u=w=B_z=0$.
 More importantly, one of the tangential components of the magnetic field has a discontinuity